 This is the time to sit down and jot down the things that have stopped you from accomplishing your goals in the past.
-Is it lack of consistency?
+Is it a lack of consistency?
 Unrealistic goals?
 Lack of motivation?
 Planning too much?
-It’s time to rewire your mind, find the limiting mindsets you’ve had in the past and overcome them.
+It’s time to rewire your mind, find the limiting mindsets you’ve had in the past, and overcome them.

 Easier said than done, right?